solid-contrib/github-solid/README.md

 # github-solid
-Convert Github (octakit) data to Solid
+Convert Github (Octokit) data to Solid

 Possible goals in order of difficulty and value: